xpdustry/distributor/README.md

 ## Usage

-To develop a plugin using Distributor, you will first need to add the Xpdustry repository in your `build.gradle` such as:
+To develop a plugin using Distributor, you will first need to add the Xpdustry repository in your `build.gradle` such as :

 ```gradle
 repositories {